 When client onboarding starts is a matter of preference and you’re certainly free to rearrange things around to suit your workflow.
 Some people consider it starting pre-contract, some post-contract signing.

 I say figure out what works for you and do you.

 I include the contract as a part of pre-onboarding BUT I don’t start anything else until I have a signed contract and paid invoice.
 This is so important!
 Never go putting in time and effort on something until you’ve got a signed agreement and money has changed hands.
 Things happen.
 Clients drop out.
 So get paid first.

 Once you’ve got a signed contract, you’re good to move through the different steps on your client onboarding checklist.
 In my experience, onboarding only takes a few days.
 To be honest, though, it’s not about the time so much as simply moving through the steps and making sure you’ve gotten them all done.

-Rather than thinking about client onboarding as a 5 day process or a 2 week process, think of it like this: Have I done all the necessary steps so that a client is fully up to speed and confident on what it’s like to work together?
+Rather than thinking about client onboarding as a 5-day process or a 2-week process, think of it like this: Have I done all the necessary steps so that a client is fully up to speed and confident about what it’s like to work together?

 If the answer to that is yes, well, your client is onboarded!
 Great job!